mondrian-framework/mondrian-framework/README.md

 - [Serve module as REST endpoint](#serve-module-rest)
 - [Serve module as GRAPHQL endpoint](#serve-module-graphql)

-For this example we'll need this packages:
+For this example we'll need to install this packages:
 ```
 npm i @mondrian-framework/model \
       @mondrian-framework/module \